 Stop K – Old State House

 Continue down Washington Street and you will be at the Old State House (1713).
 This was the center of civic life in Colonial Boston and was where folks like Sam Adams and James Otis would argue against the policies of the British Crown.
-On the front of the building is a balcony where in 1776 the Declaration of Independence was read for the first time and cause a mini -riot during which the Lion and Unicorn which sits on top of the Old State House was ripped down and burnt in a bomb fire.
-The gilded Lion and Unicorn was put back up on the Old State House in 1883 when the building was refurbished.
-Every July 4th at 10:00am the Declaration of Independence is read from that balcony.
-The Lion and Unicorn however is not torn down.
+On the front of the building is a balcony where in 1776 the Declaration of Independence was read for the first time and cause a mini-riot during which the Lion and Unicorn which sits on top of the Old State House were ripped down and burnt in a bomb fire.
+The gilded Lion and Unicorn were put back up on the Old State House in 1883 when the building was refurbished.
+Every July 4th at 10:00 am the Declaration of Independence is read from that balcony.
+The Lion and Unicorn, however, is not torn down.

 The Old State House is now a museum (Old State House Museum) and has some great exhibits.
 It is open to the public daily from 9:00 am to 5:00 pm October to April, and daily from 9:00 am to 6:00 pm May to September.
 The admission is $10 for adults, $8 for seniors students, and free for children 5-17-years-old and military veterans.
 For more information on visiting the Old State House: www.bostonhistory.org/?s=osh

 Stop L – Boston Massacre

 On the walkway in front of the Old State House is the monument for the five victims killed on March 5, 1770, during the Boston Massacre which took place in the middle of what is now called State Street (formerly known as King Street).
 In the center of the monument is a five-pointed star signifying the 5 deaths enclosed by six cobblestones, signifying the six wounded that night, and stretching from the center are 13 cobblestone spokes representing the original 13 colonies.